akeneo/root-helpcenter/content/terms.md

 Security measures implemented by Akeneo’s hosting provider are described at the following address: [https://cloud.google.com/security/](https://cloud.google.com/security/).

-Akeneo undertakes to inform and to alert the Customer, by any means, as soon as the storage capacity of the Platform reaches 70%.
-At the same time of this alert, Akeneo will send a quote to the Customer in order to increase its storage capacity.

-Within the next 48 hours upon receiving the alert and the quote, the Customer must then inform Akeneo of its choice to increase the storage capacity and thus return the quote accepted and signed for Purchase of additional storage whose financial conditions will be defined in the quote communicated by Akeneo to the Customer, so that the Platform can continue to operate normally.

-Failing to reply, the Customer is fully aware that overloading (the saturation of) its storage capacity may cause, at any time, one or more malfunction(s) up to  a complete shutdown of its instance (PIM) without Akeneo being held liable for such unavailability or disturbance.

-Therefore, the Customer:
-- Will be held responsible for any failure of the Platform and cannot transfer such responsibility to Akeneo; and
-- Will have to pay a flat-rate compensation fee in the amount of 2,000 € excl.
-Tax (two thousand euros excluding taxes), on top of the additional storage charge required, for each intervention by Akeneo team in order to restart the Platform.

 ## Maintenance and Support

 ### Summary